Celayix Home » Preventing Employee Burnout: Recognizing the 7 Signs of Overwork

 1. Decreased Productivity

 One of the most significant signs of an overworked employee is a decrease in productivity.
 Overworking employees reduces their efficiency and increases the time taken to complete tasks.
 They may also make more mistakes, which can lead to frustration and a further decrease in productivity.
-According to a study by the Harvard Business Review, the estimated cost of lost productivity due to burnout is around $125 billion to $190 billion annually.
+According to a study by the American Institute of Stress, Job stress is estimated to cost the US industry more than $300 billion in losses due to absenteeism, diminished productivity, and accidents.
+That leads us to our next point.

 2. Increased Absenteeism